- Gemini Home

 Q: Why is the OT so slow?

-A: The OT runs quickly on modern hardware with sufficient memory.
-A Pentium III or equivalent with at 512MB of memory is the recommended minimum configuration.
+A: Some delays are caused by the time required for the OT to communicate with the Observing Database.
+Being on a slower network will obviously cause longer pauses.
+In general the OT runs quickly on modern hardware with sufficient memory.
+A Core 2 Duo or equivalent CPU with 2GB of memory is the recommended minimum configuration.
 However, since the OT has a complicated GUI it does not work well if it is run on a remote machine and displayed locally.
 It is usually best to run the OT on the local machine.